zebrunner/carina/docs/configuration.md

 	</tr>
 		<tr>
 		<td>jira_create_new_ticket</td>
-		<td>If the feature is enabled after the test failure, a new Jira ticket will be created</td>
+		<td>If the feature is enabled, a new Jira ticket will be created after the test failure</td>
 		<td>true, false</td>
 	</tr>
 	<tr>